tol3dotcom/lotteryminers/README.md

 # Getting Started

-## 1. Bitcoin Wallet Setup
+## 1. Create a Bitcoin Wallet
->You may skip this step if you already have a Bitcoin Wallet
+>You may skip this step if you already have a Bitcoin Wallet.

 [Electrum Wallet Instructions](electrum.md)
+>Electrum Wallet not required, you may create Bitcoin wallet of your choosing.

-## 2. NerdMiner V2 Setup : Your Bitcoin Lottery Ticket
+## 2. NerdMiner V2 Setup: Your Bitcoin Lottery Ticket
 >NerdMiner V2, NanoMiner, and NanoMiner Tower devices

 [NerdMiner V2 Setup Guide](setup.md)